 The Company believes that executive compensation should be tied to the performance of the Company on both a short-term and long-term basis.
-In fiscal year 2013, the Company experienced growth in operating margin, non-GAAP net income, non-GAAP earnings per share, and revenue.
-The Company ended fiscal year 2013 with a very strong backlog.
-In recent years, the Company has continued to outperform the equity markets in general as well as outperform its industry peers.
+In fiscal year 2015, the Company experienced growth in revenues, operating income, net income, earnings per share and operating cash flow.
+The Company ended fiscal year 2015 with a strong backlog.
 The Company believes that its continued success is closely tied to the performance of its executive officers and has designed its compensation practices in order to reward the executives for their contributions to the overall success of the Company.